small-tech/site.js/README.md

 ### Custom Hugo 404 error page

-If your site uses the Hugo static site generator, you can create [a custom Hugo 404 error page](https://gohugo.io/templates/404/).
+As of version 15.4.0, if your site uses the Hugo static site generator, you can create [a custom Hugo 404 error page](https://gohugo.io/templates/404/).

 Put a `404.html` page in your `layouts/` folder so that it gets created in your `.generated` folder when the site is built and it will be used instead of the default 404 page.